Joe-uwu/context-graph-agent/docs/adr/0006-qdrant-vectors.md

 ## Decision

 Use Qdrant as the vector store.
 Store three embedding scopes (node, subgraph, document) keyed by node id with `org_id` and metadata in the payload for filtered search.
 Version vectors by embedding-model id so a model upgrade re-embeds lazily.
 Only `retrieval-service` writes it.
+Embeddings come from any OpenAI-compatible `/v1/embeddings` endpoint (`CORTEX_EMBEDDING_PROVIDER=openai`, dimensionality inferred from the model), with a dependency-free hashing embedder as the offline default so the vector arm runs with no key; an in-memory index backs the default runtime and Qdrant backs production.

 ## Consequences